 But of course, the synths that are not bass, or plays straight ahead not as a bass.
 They might most often create the lost frequencies of bass with as something called resonance.

-Resonance can be good.
+Resonance can be useful.
 But the resonance we hear speak about is filtered in most units, so you don’t monitor it.
-Tho it’s important to even know the specifics of a 200Hz kick in any kind of speaker.
-These frequencies on Kicks can lately take a good track to actually become lost in the field of an impression.
+Tho it’s essential to even know the specifics of a 200Hz kick in any speaker.
+These frequencies on Kicks can lately take an excellent track actually to become lost in the field of an impression.

 Why equalize your sound with high Q at 200Hz?
-It’s because the sound most often at that range is creating overbalance in fact of that sound has somehow been recorded with a microphone that is not the specific bass microphone.
-Or is in fact already filtered with HighPass or is even without bass.
+It’s because the music most often at that range is creating overbalance.
+In fact of that sound has somehow been recorded with a microphone that is not the specific bass microphone.
+Or is, already filtered with HighPass or is even without bass.

-A rompler as Nexus has bad recorded instruments.
-It’s like if someone recorded with bad equipment.
+A rompler as Nexus has wrong recorded instruments.
+It would be as if someone recorded with lousy equipment.
 A ROMpler is most often a dead end to many.

-These levels create a problem for many musicians so it’s more important to equalize already at 200Hz with parametric EQ 2.
+These levels create a problem for many musicians, so it’s even more essential to equalize already at 200Hz with parametric EQ 2.
 Than ever before.
-Even if you don’t hear that yourself.
-But are able to discover different speakers or headphones.
+Also, if you don’t hear that yourself, you can discover it in different speakers or headphones that have low impedance.

-You can use Parametric EQ 2 preset called 40Hz cut. and drag that to 200Hz.
-Then just use your middle mouse wheel to make a steady curve:
+You can use Parametric EQ 2 preset called 40Hz cut.
+And drag that to 200Hz.
+Then use your middle mouse wheel to make a steady curve:

-Even if you don’t hear problems, you can somehow see the problems.
+Even if you don’t hear problems, you can somehow see the issues.
 Especially not focused or sound that is in space.
 A very resonant sound is as if you pitched sound up and down each 10ms.
 Forth and back from frequencies.
 Resonance is most often called a sound out of the amplitude.
 That’s why you might not hear it if you have ohm filters on.
-It’s frequencies go from the already placed frequencies so filters are not affected by that travel, and play the very solid sound of beauty.
+It’s frequencies go from the already placed frequencies, so filters are not affected by that travel, and play the excellent sound of beauty.

-Disclaimer: Some of your sounds really need to be reduced by its resonance and not by the whole removal of all bass frequencies.
-Some sounds have wonderful bass levels and therefore you should try to sidechain the kick into even pads and synths that have lovely bass levels.
+Disclaimer: Some of your sounds need to be reduced by its resonance and not by the complete removal of all bass frequencies.
+Some sounds have extreme bass levels, and therefore, you should try to sidechain the kick into even pads and synths that have lovely bass levels.